User Guide: Managing Consent for Email Open Tracking in Selligent

 There are some use cases that are exempt from consent.
 Consent is not required:

-• When pixels are strictly necessary for security or authentication purposes, or
+• When pixels are strictly necessary for security or authentication purposes.

 • When pixels are used exclusively for deliverability, under strict conditions (limited data, minimization, emails requested by the user, etc.).